isomerpages/mindef-sg101/_economy/staying-exceptional/Staying Stable.md

 Changi Airport – one of Asia’s largest cargo airports, even during COVID-19, with an annual handling capacity of 3 million tonnes of cargo – has also been supporting the movement of goods over the air.
 To help ease the disruptions to the global supply chain, airlines repurposed some of their passenger aircraft to carry cargo.
 Between April and December 2020, [more than 50 passenger airlines](https://www.changiairport.com/corporate/media-centre/changijourneys/faces-of-changi/CargoInterview.html) operated flights into Singapore, transporting cargo to about 90 cities globally.

 These efforts have entrenched Singapore’s position as a resilient and reliable node in the global supply chain, even in times of crisis.
-This is a critical element in upholding our reputation as a trusted hub and responsible stakeholder in the international community.</p></div>
+This is a critical element in upholding our reputation as a trusted hub and responsible stakeholder in the international community.

 ![](/images/PM%20Lee%20at%20NDR%202022_Global%20City.png)